create3000/x_ite/docs/_posts/reference/prototype-services.md

 #### **name**: string

 A string of the declared name of this extern prototype.
-This property is read only.
+This property is read-only.

 #### **fields**: FieldDefinitionArray

 A reference to FieldDefinitionArray of all the fields defined for this extern prototype.
-This property is read only.
+This property is read-only.

 #### **urls**: MFString

 A MFString array of all the URI's defined for this extern prototype.
-This property is read only.
+This property is read-only.

 <x3d-script-area name="X3D ECMAScript Example: X3DExternProtoDeclaration urls">
 <pre>